-Energy retailers may use a wide variety of fees for different components of their products.
-Unlike tariffs, discounts and supply charges, detailed fee structures are not required to be included in the regulated Price and Product Information Statements that retailers are obliged to publish for each product.
+Energy retailers may use a wide variety of fees for different components of their plans.
+Unlike tariffs, discounts and supply charges, detailed fee structures are not required to be included in the regulated Price and Product Information Statements that retailers are obliged to publish for each plan.

 Fees can include early termination fees and late payment fees, as well as the less well-known dishonoured payment fee, payment processing fees and service or administration fees for network-related services.

 WattPrice does not presently include these fees in its comparison price methodology.